hexager/Personal_Website/AstroBlogProject/src/pages/posts/post1.md

     url: 'https://docs.astro.build/assets/rose.webp'
     alt: 'The Astro logo on a dark background with a pink glow.'
 tags: ["astro", "blogging", "web development", "work in progress"]

 ---
 <a href="/blog/">Back to blog</a>

-# My First Blog Post
+# My first Blog Post

 ### Published on: 2024-06-27